Ray Rippelmeyer: Playing career

 Rippelmeyer was born on July 9, 1933, and grew up on a family farm near Valmeyer, Illinois.
 He attended Valmeyer High School, and played on the baseball and basketball teams.
 He graduated in 1951.
 He played college baseball and college basketball for the Southern Illinois Salukis.
 In 1953, his basketball teammates named him their most valuable player.

 Ripplemeyer signed with the Milwaukee Braves in 1954.
 No longer eligible to play basketball in the National Collegiate Athletic Association, he transferred to Southeast Missouri State University to play for the Southeast Missouri State Redhawks in the National Association of Intercollegiate Athletics.
 He spent eight full seasons in the minor leagues, in the farm systems of the Braves and Cincinnati Reds.

 The Washington Senators selected Ripplemeyer in the Rule 5 draft on November 27, 1961.
 He made the 1962 Senators Opening Day roster and appeared in 18 games, 17 of them in relief.
 Rippelmeyer won his first major league game on June 1, 1962, against the Minnesota Twins, pitching two hitless innings and striking out one as Washington won in extra innings 4–3 on a home run by Chuck Hinton.
 One month later, on July 1, Rippelmeyer made his only start against the same team, but he lasted only 3 2/3 innings, surrendered two two-run homers (to Lenny Green and Bernie Allen), and left the game trailing, 4–0.
 The Senators eventually fell, 9–0.
-It was his last major league appearance; he had a 1–2 win–loss record and a 5.73 earned run average with 17 strikeouts and 17 walks allowed.
+It was his last major league appearance; in 391/3 innings pitched over his 18 games, he had a 1–2 win–loss record, a 5.73 earned run average and 17 strikeouts, allowing 24 earned runs, 47 hits and 17 walks.

 Ten days later, the Senators returned Rippelmeyer to the Cincinnati organization.
 He was sold to the San Diego Padres of the Triple-A Pacific Coast League, and pitched for them into middle of the 1965 season, when he retired.